The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Results and discussion

 \subsection{Halo mass dependence on group richness or satellite distribution}

 Galaxy properties and evolution are typically shaped by their surrounding environment, including local matter density and the evolutionary history of their host halos.
-We further investigate the properties of galaxy groups hosting the central galaxies using the group catalog from \cite{yang2021extended}, which provides details on group richness and member galaxies.
+We further investigate the properties of galaxy groups hosting the central galaxies using the group catalog from \cite{yang2021extended}, which provides details on group richness $\lambda$ and member galaxies.
+However, galaxy/group samples from observations are generally flux-limited.
+As shown in the left panel of Figure \ref{fig:yang}, which plots the luminosity versus photo-$z$ diagram of all member galaxies in groups, the member galaxies and their richness are influenced by different absolute magnitude limits at various redshifts.
+To mitigate the effects of redshift dependence, we define a volume-limited sample by setting a minimum luminosity threshold for the member galaxies.
+Consequently, the richness here is defined as the number of member galaxies in a group with ${\rm log}(h^2 L_{\rm men}/L_\odot) > 10.4$.

-The left panel of Figure \ref{fig:yang} shows the richness distributions of groups with different $n$ of central galaxies in our sample.
+The middle panel of Figure \ref{fig:yang} shows the richness distributions of groups with different $n$ of central galaxies in our sample.
 The vertical dashed lines indicate the mean richness for each sample.
 We find that central galaxies with larger $n$ are more likely to be located in groups with higher richness.
 Also, we calculate the projected number density profiles of satellite galaxies at various projected radii, displayed in the right panel of Figure \ref{fig:yang}.
 It shows that the surrounding density of companion satellite galaxies increases with the \(n\) of central galaxies, consistent with the results from \cite{xu2022photometric}.
 In fact, many previous studies have pointed out the tight correlation between the host halo mass and cluster richness or satellite abundance \citep[e.g.][]{2009ApJ...699..768R,2010MNRAS.404.1922A,2012MNRAS.424.2574W,2017MNRAS.466.3103S,2018ApJ...854..120M,2019PASJ...71..107M,2020MNRAS.491.1643P,2020MNRAS.498.2030C,2021ApJ...919...25W,2021MNRAS.505.5370T,2024ApJ...966..227C}, and thus our results here are related to the fact that galaxies with larger S\'{e}rsic indices are hosted by more massive dark matter halos.